Lost in Translation

 What Captures Your Attention Controls Your Life - Kare Anderson - Harvard Business Review

-Who'd have thought that an HBR article would lead to some soul searching.
-But that's exactly what has happened.
-For a few days now, I've become increasingly aware that while I may be in the same room as my kids, I'm not always present.
+Heeding Anderson's recommendation to become aware of where we are focusing our attention, for a few days now, I've become increasingly aware that while I may be in the same room as my kids, I'm not always present.
 In choosing to be preoccupied or only half available, or half listening, I've realized that it's not just them I'm robbing of an emotional bond but myself too.
 Love, relationships, emotional bonds are about connecting and in order to connect we need to be fully present.
 This article, though applicable to our work life too, solidified that thought for me.

 Perhaps this explains how we fall in love, too.
 Feeling loved is nothing less than feeling heard, listened to, cared for - all byproducts of being given focused attention.
 If you've been there, you know just how lucky you were to have made the journey - those all too fleeting moments of actually feeling heard.
-Moments that don't come by so easily once you factor inthe onslaught of our daily lives, the many distractions and diversions in our day.
+Moments that don't come by so easily once you factor in the onslaught of our daily lives, the many distractions and diversions in our day.
 For me, there is only one solution.
 To set aside family time, to treat those moments together as non-negotiable and to guard it ferociously from the needling interference of life's many to-do lists, phone calls, pings and texts.

 For Aramco World Magazine - Saleem Ali - A Profile

-Greed is not bad,” says Saleem Ali, professor of environmental studies at the University of Vermont, an authority on conflict resolution and author of Treasures of the Earth: Need, Greed, and a Sustainable Future, a book on sustainable extractive mining.
+“Greed is not bad,” says Saleem Ali, professor of environmental studies at the University of Vermont, an authority on conflict resolution and author of Treasures of the Earth: Need, Greed, and a Sustainable Future, a book on sustainable extractive mining.
 Coming from an environmentalist, that statement alone can raise eyebrows.
 However, rather than greed for greed’s sake, it’s consumption within a framework of regulations, with an eye on providing livelihoods, with minimum impact on the environment, that Dr. Ali advocates.
 Improving a region’s environmental health must also mean providing a livelihood chain for people in those areas, he says.
 Choices such as large scale mining for diamonds or trading across continents do involve a carbon footprint, but it is an exchange Dr. Ali encourages.
 “Pollution is one problem but so is people dying of hunger and poverty.”

 Hope this intro. catches your attention.
+I tell you, he's a man worth keeping an eye on.
+Nobel Peace Prize winner in the making.
 It's for my very first article for Aramco World Magazine.
-To get up to speed with Saleem Ali's doings before this article hits the stands, turn to http://www.uvm.edu/~shali.
+To get up to speed with Saleem Ali's doings turn to http://www.uvm.edu/~shali.

 Digital Transformation: How a 162-Year Old Company Moves Like A Start-Up at Social Media Week (#SMWChicago)